3 Advanced Side Plank Variations for a Stronger Midsection

 Final Thoughts

-In my experience, people overlook side planks (and all it's variations) but they might be some of the most important core work you can ever do.
-I frequently use them in my personal workouts and with my private clients - especially those with core and balance problems.
+I've noticed people overlook side planks (and all it's variations) but they might be some of the most important core work you can ever do.
+I frequently use them in my personal workouts and with private clients - especially those with core weakness and balance problems.

 In fact, I've had several clients swear these have been key in giving them the core strength needed to greatly diminish and in some cases get rid of their low back pain.